-Large passenger water vessels include ferries, cruise ships, tour boats, sport-fishing boats, airboats, whale-watching boats, air boats, pontoons and yachts over 30 feet long.
+Large passenger water vessels include ferries, cruise ships, tour boats, sport-fishing boats, airboats, whalewatching boats, air boats, pontoons and privately owned boats and yachts.
 They can be either commercial or recreational vessels.

 Amphibious boats known as duck boats are not recommended due to the hybrid (land to sea) nature of these vehicles, the notable lack of regulation around safety and evacuation protocols and the severity of loss with recent duck boat accidents.